-Candidate Keiko Takegawa (April 23, 1958) Number of Company's Shares in Possession: 0 Number of years served as Corporate Auditor: - Attendance at the meetings of the Board of Directors: - Attendance at the meetings of the Board of Auditors: - ◆Profile; Title and April 1981 Positions Entered Prime Minister's Office (Presently Cabinet Office) Newly Appointed July 2008 Deputy Director General for Policies on Cohesive Society, Cabinet Office Outside Independent July 2009 December 2012 July 2014 July 2018 Deputy Director General for Gender Equality Bureau, Cabinet Office Director, Public Relations Office, Cabinet Office Director General, Gender Equality Bureau Counsellor for Scientific Research Organizations, Policy Planniang Division, Secretariat of the Science Council of Japan April 2019 Professor, Showa Women's University (current position) n Held Concurrently at Other Organizations Women's University comination of the Candidate as Corporate Auditor a served as Director, Public Relations Office and Director General, Gender the Cabinet Office and has a wealth of knowledge and experience through permulation and implementation of policies such as promotion of women's vancement.
-Although she has never been directly involved in management ompany judges that she can utilize her wealth of experience in auditing of elieves she is a suitable person for the position of Corporate Auditor. ◆ Special Interests between the Candidate and the Company There are no special interests between the candidate and the Company.
+Candidate Keiko Takegawa (April 23, 1958) Number of Company's Shares in Possession: 0 Number of years served as Corporate Auditor: - Attendance at the meetings of the Board of Directors: - Attendance at the meetings of the Board of Auditors: - ◆Profile; Title and April 1981 Positions Entered Prime Minister's Office (Presently Cabinet Office) Newly Appointed Outside July 2008 Deputy Director General for Policies on Cohesive Society, Cabinet Office Independent July 2009 December 2012 July 2014 July 2018 Deputy Director General for Gender Equality Bureau, Cabinet Office Director, Public Relations Office, Cabinet Office Director General, Gender Equality Bureau Counsellor for Scientific Research Organizations, Policy Planniang Division, Secretariat of the Science Council of Japan April 2019 Professor, Showa Women's University (current position) - n Held Concurrently at Other Organizations Vomen's University Ms. Keiko Takegawa Equality Bureau at t her engagement in for participation and adv of a company, the C Iomination of the Candidate as Corporate Auditor a served as Director, Public Relations Office and Director General, Gender he Cabinet Office and has a wealth of knowledge and experience through ormulation and implementation of policies such as promotion of women's vancement.
+Although she has never been directly involved in management ompany judges that she can utilize her wealth of experience in auditing of elieves she is a suitable person for the position of Corporate Auditor.
+1 between the Candidate and the Company interests between the candidate and the Company.